 After a movie is announced, it is released approximately 871 days later: the development process averages about 309 days before pre-production begins, pre-production averages 146 days before principal photography begins, production averages 106 days of shooting, and post-production begins 301 days before the movie is released.

-To learn how long does it take to make a movie on average, this analysis was conducted with the data from over 780 films released in the US between 2006 and 2016.
+To learn how long it takes to make a movie on average, this analysis was conducted with data from over 780 films released in the US between 2006 and 2016.

 Keep in mind, that’s not taking into account how long it takes for a writer to write a script before it gets optioned by a studio, which can take many more years of development if it’s a script written on spec.

 Table of Contents

 Do different movie genres take longer to make?

 The analysts also found that timelines vary based on the genre of the film.

 For example, a comedy could have the shortest timeline from announcement to release at 755 days on average, while action-adventure films take almost exactly three years from announcement to release at 1,103 days.

 The pre-production stage for fantasy movies takes the longest at 189 days on average due to the world-building requirements, while romance movies take only 92 days in pre-production.